Huggah/Variational-Autoencoder-with-MNIST/README.md

 ![reconstructed](http://i63.tinypic.com/2le6hqx.jpg)

 ## Applied Bayesian Inference
 A variational autoencoder consists of two parts: an encoder and a decoder.
 The encoder is given x and calculates the probability of z, expressed as a two-dimensional sample from a gaussian distribution.
-In other words, it uses bayesian inference to approximate P(z|x).
+In other words, it approximates P(z|x).
 The decoder does the opposite, approximating the bernoulli distribution x which would be the input digit: P(x|z).

 ## Z given X plotted with X labels
 ![scatterplot](http://i68.tinypic.com/oaygjb.png)